duaneking/duaneking.github.io/index.md

 ### Mermaid?

-The First checkin should be useful.
+A checkin should be useful.
 Lets test if this renders well.

 ```mermaid
   graph TD;